edinburghlivinglab/dds/pages/data_store.md

 The University's [DataStore](http://www.ed.ac.uk/information-services/research-support/data-management/data-storage) is a central file store intended for researchers.
 In DDS, we will be using it as a shared place where data that is gathered by teams can be securely shared.

 This is particularly crucial since some of the research data collected by DDS teams is likely to count as personal data.
-On the other hand, team members will need to share the data they have collected.
-Rather than using a 3rd party cloud service for sharing, students should upload the relevant files to DataStore.
-Within the filespace identified below, each team will have their own subfolder, named `team_1`,..., `team_7` as appropriate, where files can be shared amongst the team members.
+At the same time, team members will need to share with each other the data they have collected.
+Rather than using a 3rd party cloud service for sharing, you should upload files with your collected data to DataStore.
+Within the filespace identified below, each team will have its own subfolder, named `team_1`,..., `team_7` as appropriate, where files can be shared amongst the team members.

 ## Accessing DataStore